 Supplement More Calcium

-If lighting and temperature is not to blame for your turtle’s soft shell, diet and nutritional deficiency likely is.
+If lighting and temperature are not to blame for your turtle’s soft shell, diet and nutritional deficiency likely are.
 Supplement more calcium into your turtle’s diet.
-Even if the temperature or light within the tank was to blame, supplementing more calcium into the diet will help your turtle get back on track quicker.
+Even if the temperature or light within the tank is to blame, supplementing more calcium into the diet will help your turtle get back on track quicker.
 You may want to continue feeding your turtle more calcium even after the shell is healed.

-Although metabolic bone disease is more likely to blame for a soft shell, we learned that bacterial infections can also cause a soft shell.
-If there are no other signs of metabolic bone disease and the soft shell is accompanied with oddly colored patterns, see your vet to get antibiotics to treat the bacterial infection.
+Although metabolic bone disease is more likely to be blamed, bacterial infections can also cause a soft shell.
+If there are no other signs of metabolic bone disease and the soft shell is accompanied by oddly colored patterns, see your vet to get antibiotics to treat the bacterial infection.

 If your turtle has a soft shell and fixing the tank and supplementing more calcium does not work after a few days, contact your vet.
-In the case that the soft shell is a company by rapid weight loss, take your turtle to the vet immediately.
+In the case that the soft shell is accompanied by rapid weight loss, take your turtle to the vet immediately.

-In all of these cases, you need to take extra care of your turtle.
-Supplement calcium into its diet and take your turtle to the vet if necessary.
-If you don’t act fast, the damage could be irreversible or worse – fatal.
+In all these cases, you need to take extra care of your turtle.
+Supplement calcium into its diet, and take your turtle to the vet if necessary.
+If you don’t act fast, the damage could be irreversible or worse, fatal.